2Printer Settings

 ZPL

-Controls with parameters related to printing Zebra ZPL files (barcodes, labels).
+Settings and options related to printing Zebra ZPL files (barcodes, labels).

 Dpmm